Pacific golden plover: Distribution and habitat

-Behaviour and ecology
+Behavior and ecology

 Breeding

 The Pacific golden plover breeds in Arctic tundra areas of Siberia and western Alaska.
 Males usually arrive first, possibly returning to, and defending, the same territory each year.
 Some males and females appear to arrive paired.
 Females have been observed searching for breeding partners on the tundra.
 The male builds a nest of lichen, moss, and grasses, in shallow scrapes on the ground in a dry open area.
 The female lays 4 eggs, buff-colored with splotches of black and brown.
 Both male and female share incubation, care of young, and defense from foxes and avian predators.

 Soon after hatching, chicks leave the nest to forage, returning to the parent birds to seek warmth and shelter.
-When juveniles are capable of flight around 26-28 days after hatching, parent birds begin leaving to migrate south.
+When juveniles are capable of flight around 26–28 days after hatching, parent birds begin leaving to migrate south.
 Females usually depart first.
 Flocks of juveniles remain, making the migration sometimes as late as October and November depending on Arctic weather.
 First-year birds migrate by instinct, confronting the vagaries of weather during their long southward flights.
 Once landed, they must compete with each other and established adults for foraging ground.